 How to Manage Your Arthritis

-Ways to help manage arthritis include staying moderately active with rest between activities, hot and cold therapies, eating a healthy balance diet, maintaining a healthy weight, improving sleep habits and avoid smoking and alcohol.
+Ways to help manage this disease include staying moderately active with rest between activities, hot and cold therapies, eating a healthy balance diet, maintaining a healthy weight, improving sleep habits and avoid smoking and alcohol.

 When Should You See a Doctor

 If joint paint persists, going to the doctor for a diagnosis and getting treatment is important.
-You can develop significant joint pain and other serious issues if arthritis is not treated.
+You can develop significant joint pain and other serious issues if the disease is not treated.

-Arthritis is a disease but with the right treatment, plenty of rest and a balanced diet, arthritis doesn’t have to ruin plans or stop you from doing what you want to do.
-Going to your doctor and diagnosing arthritis early can limit damage and give you many years of happy, healthy activity.
+Arthritis is a disease but with the right treatment, plenty of rest and a balanced diet, the disease doesn’t have to ruin plans or stop you from doing what you want to do.
+Going to your doctor and diagnosing early can limit damage and give you many years of happy, healthy activity.